Battery & Hazardous Materials

 3.2 “SDS/MSDS” means Safety Data Sheet per chemical safety law.

-3.3 “DDR” means damaged/defective/recall battery logistics requiring special handling.
+3.3 “DDR” means damaged, defective, or recall battery logistics requiring special handling.

 4.0 Compliance Framework

-4.1 We comply with UN Manual of Tests and Criteria UN 38.3 for lithium cells/packs and retain test summaries/reports centrally.
+4.1 We comply with UN Manual of Tests and Criteria UN 38.3 for lithium cells and battery packs and retain test summaries centrally.

 4.2 We comply with IATA/ICAO (air), ADR (road), and IMDG (sea) dangerous goods requirements.

-4.3 We comply with UK WEEE and Batteries Regulations and align with our Environmental / WEEE / RoHS Declaration (v1.1).
+4.3 We comply with UK WEEE and Batteries Regulations and align with the Environmental / WEEE / RoHS Declaration (v1.1).

 4.5 Substances comply with RoHS and REACH.